gjanco/mezmo-dd-marketplace/rookout_license/README.md

 Visit the [Rookout documentation](https://docs.rookout.com/) for instructions on how to set Rookout up.

+## Uninstallation

+First, cancel your subscription in Plan & Pricing.
+Rookout will then reach out to confirm and disconnect your account.

 ## Support
 Feel free to [contact us](https://www.rookout.com/company/contact) for any questions or inqueries.